-Critical components1 of the Infineon Technologies AG, may only be used in life-support devices or systems2 with the express written approval of the Infineon Technologies AG.

-1 A critical component is a component used in a life-support device or system whose failure can reasonably be expected to cause the failure of that lifesupport device or system, or to affect its safety or effectiveness of that device or system.

-2 Life support devices or systems are intended (a) to be implanted in the human body, or (b) to support and/or maintain and sustain human life.
-If they fail, it is reasonable to assume that the health of the user may be endangered.
+Infineon Technologies Components may be used in life-support devices or systems only with the express written approval of Infineon Technologies, if a failure of such components can reasonably be expected to cause the failure of that life-support device or system, or to affect the safety or effectiveness of that device or system.
+Life support devices or systems are intended to be implanted in the human body, or to support and/or maintain and sustain and/or protect human life.
+If they fail, it is reasonable to assume that the health of the user or other persons may be endangered.